• Skip to primary navigation

 Why this helps

-Once you understand what is happening to you, you will start to see this as something that is happening to you, as opposed to your sexuality changing.
-Once you understand the nature of it, for example, the obsessions and compulsions, it takes the fear away.
-It is sort of like being able to stand back from it all and see what is happening in your head.
+Once you understand what is happening to you, you will start to see this as something happening to you instead of your sexuality changing.
+Once you understand its nature, for example, the obsessions and compulsions, it takes the fear away.
+It is like standing back from it all and seeing what is happening in your head.